Applied Materials Inc (AMAT)'s Winning Formula: Financial Metric

 Understanding Applied Materials Inc Business

-Applied Materials Inc, with a market cap of $133.25 billion and sales of $26.52 billion, is the largest semiconductor wafer fabrication equipment (WFE) manufacturer in the world.
-The company boasts a broad portfolio that covers nearly every aspect of the WFE ecosystem, particularly holding a market share leadership position in deposition.
-Applied Materials Inc is more exposed to general-purpose logic chips made at integrated device manufacturers and foundries, counting the largest chipmakers in the world as customers, including TSMC, Intel, and Samsung.
+Applied Materials Inc, with a market cap of $139.56 billion and sales of $26.52 billion, is the largest semiconductor wafer fabrication equipment, or WFE, manufacturer in the world.
+The company boasts a broad portfolio that spans nearly every corner of the WFE ecosystem.
+Applied Materials Inc holds a market share leadership position in deposition, which entails the layering of new materials on semiconductor wafers.
+It is more exposed to general-purpose logic chips made at integrated device manufacturers and foundries.
+It counts the largest chipmakers in the world as customers, including TSMC, Intel, and Samsung.

 Financial Strength Breakdown

-Applied Materials Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
+According to the Financial Strength rating, Applied Materials Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 The Interest Coverage ratio for Applied Materials Inc stands impressively at 24.61, underscoring its strong capability to cover its interest obligations.
-With an Altman Z-Score of 9.74, Applied Materials Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
-The favorable Debt-to-Revenue ratio of 0.23 solidifies its financial health.
+This robust financial position resonates with the wisdom of legendary investor Benjamin Graham, who favored companies with an interest coverage ratio of at least 5.
+With an Altman Z-Score of 10, Applied Materials Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
+With a favorable Debt-to-Revenue ratio of 0.23, Applied Materials Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown

-The Profitability Rank reflects Applied Materials Inc's impressive standing among its peers in generating profit.
-The company's Operating Margin has increased over the past five years, with a current margin of 28.87%.
-Additionally, the Gross Margin has consistently risen, reaching 46.70% in 2023.
-The Piotroski F-Score confirms Applied Materials Inc's solid financial situation, and its strong Predictability Rank of 4.0 stars out of five underscores its consistent operational performance.
+The Profitability Rank shows Applied Materials Inc's impressive standing among its peers in generating profit.
+The company's Operating Margin has increased over the past five years, with the current margin at 28.87%.
+Furthermore, Applied Materials Inc's Gross Margin has also seen a consistent rise over the past five years, indicating the company's growing proficiency in transforming revenue into profit.
+The Piotroski F-Score confirms Applied Materials Inc's solid financial situation, and its strong Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

-Applied Materials Inc is ranked highly in Growth, demonstrating a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 19%, outperforming 65.53% of companies in the Semiconductors industry.
-The three-year EBITDA growth rate stands at 24.6, highlighting the company's capability to drive growth.
+Ranked highly in Growth, Applied Materials Inc demonstrates a strong commitment to expanding its business.
+The company's 3-Year Revenue Growth Rate is 19%, which outperforms better than 65.56% of companies in the Semiconductors industry.
+Moreover, Applied Materials Inc has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 24.6, and a five-year rate of 20.3.
+This trend accentuates the company's continued capability to drive growth.

 Considering Applied Materials Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors seeking to capitalize on this momentum can explore more companies with strong GF Scores using the GF Score Screen.
-With its solid financial foundation and strategic market position, Applied Materials Inc stands as a compelling investment opportunity in the dynamic semiconductor industry.
+The company's ability to maintain a strong balance sheet, increase profitability, and sustain growth makes it a compelling choice for value investors.
+With a GF Score of 94, Applied Materials Inc stands out as a robust investment opportunity in the dynamic semiconductor industry.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.